gamecip/em-fceux/README.md

 You also need Python 2.7.x and the scons build tool.
 Their installation depends on the operating system.

-Build the source with script embuild.sh in the em-fceux directory root.
+Build the source with ./embuild.sh script in the em-fceux directory root.

 Release build: ./embuild.sh RELEASE=1

 Debug build: ./embuild.sh RELEASE=0

-### RUN / DEPLOYMENT INSTRUCTIONS ###
+### RUN / DEPLOY ###

-After successfull build, the deployment/ directory will contain the full deployable em-fceux "web app".
+After successfull build, the deployment/ directory will contain the complete em-fceux "web app".
 To deploy, simply copy all the contents of the deployment/ directory to a web server.

 To test em-fceux locally, run 'python -m SimpleHTTPServer' in the deployment/ directory.
 Then navigate web browser to http://localhost:8000/

-Please refer to em-fceux help (the '?' icon) for usage and key mappings.
+Please refer to em-fceux help (the '?' icon) for the emulator usage, keyboard mappings and the like.

-### CONTACT INFORMATION ###
+### CONTACT ###

-Emscripten port is written by Valtteri "tsone" Heikkilä (tsone at bitbucket.org).
+em-fceux is written by Valtteri "tsone" Heikkilä (tsone at bitbucket.org).

 FCEUX 2.2.2 is written by the FCEUX project team: http://www.fceux.com/web/contact.html